sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 hidden: true
 ---

 The Sensible app uses color-coded symbols to visually represent how SenseML queries operate on PDFs.
 This topic explains the symbols.
-Use the symbols for troubleshooting and for understanding queries.
+Use the symbols for troubleshooting.

 Anchors and matches
 ====